WA9ONY/Pico-RP2040/README2.md

 + In XY mode the vertical axis is channel 2 voltage.
 + When both channels have 0 volts there is dot in the center of the display as shown in the above image.

-## I-V  Characteristics Open Circuit -/+ 800 mVolts, 0 Current
+## I-V Characteristics Curve: Open Circuit -/+ 800 mVolts, 0 Current

 <p align="center">
 <img align="center" width="600" height="442" src="/Images/VIopen.png">